Generic Name: cyclosporine (SYE kloe SPOR een)

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

-Do not receive a "live" vaccine while using cyclosporine.
+Do not receive a "live" vaccine while using Gengraf.
 The vaccine may not work as well during this time, and may not fully protect you from disease.
-Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Call your doctor at once if you have:

 change in your mental state, problems with speech or walking, decreased vision (may start gradually and get worse quickly);